 Do a triple check

 Resumes that are poorly written, full of typos, or contain spelling and grammatical errors will not be well received.
 In fact, that’s another way they’ll be weeded out from the ‘potential’ pile to the ‘no’ pile, and you don’t want that.

 So before you send out your resume anywhere:

-- Walk away & do something else for a few hours, come back and re-read your resume and edit any mistakes
+- Walk away and do something else for a few hours, then come back and re-read your resume and edit any mistakes.

-- Give it to parents, a teacher, friends to cast their eye over.
-They might have some valuable suggestions or spot any mistakes you’ve missed
+- Give it to parents, a teacher, or friends to cast their eye over.
+They might have some valuable suggestions or spot any mistakes you’ve missed.

 Need help creating a professional resume?

 Just answer the questions in the fields provided, and the Builder will email you an ultra-professional resume in PDF format; all you need to do is write a cover letter and send it off.